Promptzy/Nexara/docs/CONTRIBUTION_TRACKING.md

 Contributors earn points based on the difficulty of their merged PRs:

-- Easy: 4 points
+- Level 1: 4 points
-- Medium: 7 points
+- Level 2: 7 points
-- Hard: 10 points
+- Level 3: 10 points

 ### 🏆 Leaderboard

 The `CONTRIBUTORS.md` file contains a live leaderboard showing:

 - Contributor ranking by total points
-- Breakdown of easy/medium/hard PRs
+- Breakdown of level 1/level 2/level 3 PRs
 - Total PRs and points for each contributor

 ## For Maintainers